ConceptaNjolima/MyTNTResources/Week 1/[PM1.1] Problem statement and user needs.md

-# Problem statement user needs
+# Problem statement and user needs
 During this session each building recieves their problem statement.
 The concepts of user needs is renforced and students explore the problem space.

 ## Learning objectives